icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [forms-typed](https://github.com/gparlakov/forms-typed) - Want types in your forms?
 Want to have nested forms?
 This is library can help.
 * [ngx-vest-forms](https://github.com/simplifiedcourses/ngx-vest-forms) - A lightweight adapter for Angular template-driven forms integrated with vest.js for validation.
 * [ngx-currency](https://github.com/nbfontana/ngx-currency) - Currency mask module for Angular.
+* [ngx-super-forms](https://github.com/naologic/ngx-super-forms) - This library adds some much-needed features on top of Angular forms and Reactive forms, to make it more developer friendly.

 ##### Form Controls